 Our quarterly customer commitment is our way to show you we are accountable to progress and transparent in our efforts to do better.

-Read about what we accomplished in Q1 2019 to improve your trips, including several new resources to check out below.
+Read about what we accomplished in Q2 2019 to improve your trips.
 We’d love to hear your feedback.
 You can get in touch by submitting a comment online, using #FastForwardNYC, @NYCTSubway, @NYCTBus, or calling 511.

 Chief Customer Officer, New York City Transit

 What we promised and delivered in Q2 2019: April – June

 ✔️ Re-calibrate more slow-clearing signals in Brooklyn and increase speed limits at another 40 locations throughout the system.

 - You’re now moving faster in 59 locations where we increased speed limits throughout the system.

 - We also re-calibrated 192 slow-clearing signals.
 These were “quick wins” where simpler fixes could be applied.
 We’re currently working through some more challenging signal malfunctions.

 ✔️ Increase our delay reduction target from 10,000 to 18,000 fewer delays per month through ongoing Subway Action Plan initiatives, including an expansion of our “back-to-basics” approach to Save Safe Seconds.

 - We met this goal every single weekday of Q2, April – June.
 Overall, June was our best month since November 2013.